 Large amounts of water getting into the hull: If you are seeing a lot of water getting inside the hull it could indicate a more serious issue that needs to be addressed - possibly a crack in the hull.
 The first thing to inspect is the drainage plug and make sure that a) it is indeed screwed in and that b) it's gasket and thread are in good order.
 If everything looks OK with the drainage plugs, inspect the following areas in the following order:

-Seat plugs: It is possible that a seat plug might be cracked (not Pro Angler models).
-This is less likely to be an issue on newer models (2013 and above) with Hobie's new Twist-Lock system, but more likely with older models.
+Seat plugs: If your Hobie kayak has an old-style plug-in seat, it is possible that a seat plug molding might be cracked.
+This is far less likely to be an issue on newer models (2013 and above) with Hobie's new Twist-Lock system, but more likely with older models.
 Inspect the holes where you plug your seat into and make sure there are no cracks or holes.
 If you find a problem, contact your Hobie dealer.

 Seat well drainage scuppers: Inspect the drainage scuppers to make sure there are no cracks or holes.
+This is rare, and we've only ever seen it on very old models (2010 and earlier).
 If you find a problem, contact your Hobie dealer.

-Miragedrive well: Inspect the Miragedrive well to check for cracks or holes.
+Miragedrive well: Inspect the Miragedrive well to check for cracks or holes - if there is a problem there it will likely be at the front or back end of it, near where the Miragedrive spine sits.
 It is rare for problems to occur here these days but was more common in earlier models.
 If you find a problem, contact your Hobie dealer.

-If after inspecting these areas and everything looks OK, contact your local Hobie kayak dealer.
+If after inspecting all of the above mentioned areas and everything looks OK but significant water ingress persists, contact your local Hobie kayak dealer.